General Color: Tricolor (Tan/Brown & Black & White)

-Storm is a neutered male adult Sheltie, of unknown age, who is one of a group of six Shelties who were removed from a hoarding situation.
+Storm is a neutered male adult Sheltie, 14 years of age in March 20221, who is one of a group of six Shelties who were removed from a hoarding situation.
 All the Shelties lived their lives in undersized crates except for brief outings in the yard to go potty.
 As a result, they are unsocialized and terrified of everyone and everything.

 Storm had to have ALL OF HIS TEETH extracted during his dental under anesthesia.
 Shelties in particular require regular veterinary dental care.
 Any sign of bad mouth odor should send you to your veterinarian for an exam and dental.